 Remember, if an offer seems too good to be true, it probably is.

 Door to Door Sales Pitch

-The door to door roofing sales pitch is another typical roofing scam tactic.
-A friendly person will come to your door and offer to do a free roof inspection, and of course they say the whole roof needs to be replaced.
-They may offer an extremely low price, cheap labor or a quick fix, but their work is never guaranteed and they cannot provide any references.
+The door-to-door roofing sales pitch is another typical roofing scam tactic.
+A friendly person will come to your door and offer to do a free roof inspection, and of course, they say the whole roof needs to be replaced.
+They may offer an extremely low price, cheap labor, or a quick fix, but their work is never guaranteed and they cannot provide any references.

-The worst of these storm chasing roofers will prey on the elderly.
+The worst of these storm-chasing roofers will prey on the elderly.
 If an elderly person answers the door, they make a very convincing argument why they are the only solution to fix the roof hail damage.
 These fraudster roofers use aggressive sales tactics, especially fear-based tactics to persuade the elderly person to give them a deposit or sign a contract.
-Storm chasers often inflate the roof repair cost just because the homeowner is elderly, and they may convince the senior citizen that hail damage to roof exists even when the roof is fine.
+Storm chasers often inflate the roof repair cost just because the homeowner is elderly, and they may convince the senior citizen that hail damage to the roof exists even when the roof is fine.

 If a roofing contractor does come to your door, take a look at their vehicle.
 Is it a truck with a business logo?
-Are the license plates in state or out of state?
-An out of state license tag is a huge red flag that you’re dealing with a storm chasing roofing contractor.
+Are the license plates in-state or out-of-state?
+An out-of-state license tag is a huge red flag that you’re dealing with a storm chasing roofing contractor.

 If a roofing salesperson knocks on your door and they are with a reputable roofing company, they will be able to provide the documentation and credentials to verify their reputation.